Today, I’m going to talk about combining two of my favorite topics, SEO and conversion optimization, to drive more online sales.

 But, most company websites are aligned with the goal of “What can I say or show to get more customers?”

 Optimizely is a great platform for testing designs, but if you aren’t up to speed on digital marketing trends, their homepage is more focused on what they do, not the problem the customer has.

-While this approach is natural to a business, it’s also the wrong way to communicate with prospects, especially when dealing with organic visitors that don’t know your brand.
+While this approach is natural to a business, it’s also the wrong way to communicate with prospects, especially when dealing with organic visitors who don’t know your brand.